ktorio/ktor-documentation/topics/compression.md

 <include from="lib.topic" element-id="install_plugin"/>

 This enables the `gzip`, `deflate`, and `identity` encoders on a server.
 In the next chapter, we'll see how to enable only specific encoders and configure conditions for compressing data.
+Note that every added encoder will be used to decompress request body if needed.

 ## Configure compression settings {id="configure"}